-- There has been a 25% decrease in the volume of ice in the glaciers in the last 20 years.
-This can impact aquifers, hydro-electric power generation, and irrigation.
+- There has been a 25% decrease in ice volume in the glaciers in the last 20 years.
+This can impact aquifers, hydroelectric power generation, and irrigation.

 Future projections in New Zealand climate:

-- increasing rainfall and winter in the west of the country, decrease on the east & north
+- increasing rainfall and winter in the west of the country, decrease in the east & north

 - in summer, a wetter condition in the east and drier in the west and central North Island

-- decreasing river flow on the eastern side and increase on the west side of the north and south islands.
+- reducing river flow on the eastern side and increasing on the west side of the north and south islands.

 Role of NZ institutions

-Institutions have definitely a role to play in helping the communities adapt and mitigate climate change.
-These institutions are composed of the local governments to help communities adapt to the climate change, Iwi management plans, Central governments such as Ministry for Primary Industries, Ministry of Health, Department of Internal Affairs to advice local governments on requirements for local government infrastructure planning, Department of Conservation, MBIE, and also other private and non-governmental organisations.
+Institutions have a role to play in helping the communities adapt and mitigate climate change.
+These institutions are composed of the local governments to help communities adapt to climate change, Iwi management plans, and Central governments such as the Ministry for Primary Industries, Ministry of Health, and Department of Internal Affairs to advise local governments on requirements for regional government infrastructure planning, Department of Conservation, MBIE, and also other private and non-governmental organisations.

 Research needed and some questions

-Drought will surely impact critical water for drinking and sanitation, domestic food supply, energy use, cultural identity and livelihood, and the wider system.
+Drought will undoubtedly impact critical water for drinking and sanitation, domestic food supply, energy use, cultural identity and livelihood, and the broader system.

-There is also a need for the country to understand how to better allocate water in the face of drought and water crises.
+The country also needs to understand how to better allocate water in the face of drought and water crises.

-For New Zealand to have a better understanding of drought adaptations, it needs to identify what is already known and what the gaps are.
-New Zealand can learn from the adaptation practices of other countries while recognizing New Zealand’s unique features.
+For New Zealand to better understand drought adaptations, it needs to identify what is already known and what the gaps are.
+New Zealand can learn from the climate adaptation practices of other countries while recognizing New Zealand’s unique features.

-Because New Zealand has always been water-rich, preparing for drought adaptation in the future is something that the country is not well-prepared for, the document states.
+Because New Zealand has always been water-rich, so preparing for drought adaptation in the future is something that the country is not well-prepared for.

 Read the entire document here: